 In 2009-10, I traveled around the world with my husband, Morgan, and our two kids, Colly (then age 11) and Kyle (then 8).
-Morgan, who also runs, and I designed our itinerary around running events and trail runs in Argentina, New Zealand, Australia, Spain, Italy, Switzerland, England, and Colorado.
-Running enabled us to explore and appreciate the destinations, and get to know the locals, on a level that would have been impossible otherwise.
+Along the way, I realized that traveling made me a better runner, and running made a better trip.
+Traveling helped me work through issues that dog many longtime runners who turn 40, such as burnout, slowing down and ambivalence about goals.
+Running enabled us to explore and appreciate the destinations, and get to know locals, on a level that would have been impossible otherwise.

 I started this blog in December 2010 to share running and travel adventures, along with training advice.
 I hope it helps inspire you to achieve the tagline “run long, travel far, discover more.”